 Custodial services have different techniques for storing crypto assets.
 The techniques vary according to factors such as the liquidity level you want to maintain or the security you would like.
 If you own large numbers of token assets as an investment, you should choose a custodial service as if you were selecting any investment service.
 Consider your needs, the firm’s reputation, fees, and so forth.

 Blockstack suggests a firm such as Coinbase Custody for institutional holders.
 Coinbase Custody charges its clients a management fee based on assets.
 Of course, like any responsible asset holder, you should do your own research and select a service that meets your needs.
 The Investopedia’s article What Are Cryptocurrency Custody Solutions? is one place to start.

 Choosing a cryptocurrency wallet

 You can choose among different types of cryptocurrency wallets.
 There are mainly two types of wallets, software and hardware.

 Software wallets run as programs on a computer desktop/tablet, online (web), or mobile phone.
 Desktop software wallets are downloaded to one computer.
 Because they are on one system, they are vulnerable to theft either of the computer itself or through computer hacking.
 Computer viruses can also impact desktop wallets.

-Similarly, mobile wallets are, but they also tend to be smaller and simpler.
+Similarly, mobile, online wallets do not require a desktop, but they also tend to be smaller and simpler.
 Online wallets run over the web and are accessible from any networked device, computer or phone.
 However, online wallets are vulnerable to hacking as well and also rely on third-party service providers who themselves may also be vulnerable.

 Hardware wallets store your seed and addresses on a device like a USB.
 To use these wallets, you connect them to a networked computer, enter a pin, and communicate to send and receive tokens across the web.